mzazon/awesome-cloud-projects/gcp/enterprise-knowledge-discovery-agentspace-vertex-ai-search/enterprise-knowledge-discovery-agentspace-vertex-ai-search.md

 ## Solution

-This recipe demonstrates how to build an intelligent enterprise knowledge discovery system using Google Agentspace and Vertex AI Search.
+This recipe demonstrates how to build an intelligent enterprise knowledge discovery system using Google Agentspace Enterprise and Vertex AI Search.
 We'll create a unified search interface that combines semantic document retrieval with AI-powered insights, allowing employees to query organizational data using natural language while receiving contextual answers grounded in enterprise content.

 ## Architecture Diagram